Noah - The Ark Builder

-The first act of Noah after coming off the ark was to build an altar and make a sacrifice in gratitude to God for the deliverance God had provided for him and his family.
-This is the first altar mentioned in scripture.
+The first act of Noah after coming off the ark was to build an altar to offer a sacrifice in gratitude to God for the deliverance God had provided for him and his family.
+This is the first altar ever mentioned in scripture.
 Noah made an offering of every clean beast and fowl that had been on the ark.

 God gave Noah instructions to be fruitful and multiply.
 Imagine, if you can, being 600 years old and being told to be fruitful and bear children.

 Then God made a covenant with him to include: